brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-After [[RIGfunctionobservationTEST028.mp4]] was uploaded to the [[710 Tone]] channel on 27th August 2025, SYSTEM posted a warning message into [[The Sleuths]] Discord server saying that a broadcast was "hijacked" (see Discord embeds above).
+After [[RIGfunctionobservationTEST028.mp4]] was uploaded to the [[710 Tone]] channel on 27th August 2025, SYSTEM posted a warning message into [[The Sleuths]] Discord server saying that a broadcast was "hijacked" and that it was possibly in danger.

-About 10 days later (6th September 2025), it logged into Session 17 before it crashed then restarted its Terminal.
+On 6th September 2025, after the "SESSION LOGGED OUTPUT 2322" community post was uploaded (see [[Community Posts]]), it logged into Session 17 before it crashed then restarted its Terminal.
 ```discord
 [
   {